alessandrocolombi/BGSL/README.md

 * [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page): it is an highly optimized C++ template library for linear algebra.
 All matrices, vectors and solvers in **BGSL** makes use of Eigen.
-* [GSL](https://www.gnu.org/software/gsl/): the GNU Scientific Library (GSL) provides a wide range of fast mathematical routines. **BGSL** utilizies GSL for generating random numbers, drawing samples from common distributions and for the computation of smoothing basis splines (Bsplines).
+* [GSL](https://www.gnu.org/software/gsl/): the GNU Scientific Library (GSL) provides a wide range of fast mathematical routines. **BGSL** utilizies **GSL** for generating random numbers, drawing samples from common distributions and for the computation of smoothing basis splines (Bsplines).
-* [HDF5](https://www.hdfgroup.org/): is a a C++ library for writing binary files that are architecture independent.
+* [HDF5](https://www.hdfgroup.org/): is a C++ library for writing binary files that are architecture independent.
 **BGSL** uses it to write all sampled values directly on file not to saturate the available memory, which prevents `R` session to abort.

 The user should not be worried of dealing with them because they only work under the hood.
-The only task of the user is to be sure to have them installed.
+Its only task is to be sure to have them installed.
 Follow instructions in [Installation - Unix](#Installation---Unix) and
 [Installation - Windows](#Installation---Windows) to make them available on your operating system.